Lilla Bommen (building): Initial response

 The majority of Swedish office development and planning follows a largely traditional architectural identity.
-As Meel discusses in The European Office, amongst many European countries, Sweden similarly follows its “historical urban context”, with general attitudes towards skyscrapers being largely negative and connoted with being unrelated to the general design principles of Swedish cityscapes.
+As Meel discusses in The European Office, amongst many European countries, Sweden similarly follows its "historical urban context", with general attitudes towards skyscrapers being largely negative and connoted with being unrelated to the general design principles of Swedish cityscapes.
 This was also emphasised within Arkitektur, a prominent architectural magazine in Sweden, which Meel also discusses, where the Swedish disdain for multi-storey buildings is mentioned.
-This has become a large motivating factor for which Swedish linear offices became popularised, which disincentivise the construction of large multi-storey office complexes, bringing rise to the ground-scrapers that have shaped Swedish cityscapes.
+This has become a large motivating factor from which Swedish linear offices became popularised, which disincentivise the construction of large multi-storey office complexes, bringing rise to the ground-scrapers that have shaped Swedish cityscapes.

 The construction of the Lilla Bommen brought rise to these negative pre-existing social attitudes towards the construction of taller buildings.
-Further discussed by Meel, is the influence of “democratically orientated” town planning in Swedish culture, that has enabled a greater voice of the people in the formation of Swedish towns.
-The difficulties for architects arise due to these new considerations that must be made when proposing designs, that factor not only the “interests of investors” and “architectural aesthetics” but also the increasing voice of the people in building design.
-This voice can be clearly emphasised by the Lilla Bommen’s ground-scraper design, being far smaller in footprint compared to other international designs.
+Further discussed by Meel, is the influence of "democratically orientated" town planning in Swedish culture, that has enabled a greater voice of the people in the formation of Swedish towns.
+The difficulties for architects arise due to these new considerations that must be made when proposing designs, that factor not only the "interests of investors" and "architectural aesthetics" but also the increasing voice of the people in building design.
+This voice can be clearly emphasised by the Lilla Bommen's ground-scraper design, being far smaller in footprint compared to other international designs.
 Considering this factor in the design of the Lilla Bommen, designers still faced large amounts negative press and public response to the new construction which resulted in delays to the design procedure for both the architects and investors.
 One of the main criticisms against the implementation of large high-rising designs has been the naturally low population densities within European countries.
 In Sweden, a large emphasis on outward development away from inner-cities has been one of the main results of this lower population density, and served to catalyse a large proportion of negative attitudes towards the construction of taller office buildings such as the Lilla Bommen.